-Reverend Meg Harvey, installed as Vicar of Amberley Parish in August 2022, is settling in to the role and into the township of Amberley where she now lives.
-Spring is in the air and our spirits are rising as we look forward to warmer weather and the continuing weakening of the pandemic in our community and the world.
-We also look forward to welcoming back all our old regulars, anyone who hasn’t been to church for a while, and all visitors and passers-by.
-Whoever you are, we would love to see you.
+Reverend Meg Harvey, Vicar of Amberley Parish since August 2022, is settling in to the role and into the township of Amberley where she now lives.
+As a parish, our spirits are rising as we look forward to Christmas and we continue to enjoy the freedom to gather together in the post-lockdown world.
+We look forward to welcoming back all our old regulars, plus anyone who hasn’t been to church for a while (or rarely/never), and all visitors, newcomers, holiday-makers, and passers-by.

 A quiet service to reflect on the Stations of the Cross will be held at 9.30am on Good Friday (15 April 2022) at Holy Innocents Church, Amberley.
 This will use a series of images on screen combined with short readings and prayers to help us go deeper into solemn reflection on the passion of our Lord Jesus.